Why should I choose Canadian Film Lab?

 How quickly will I receive my scans once you have received my film?

-Our expected maximum turnaround for both colour and black and white film is 7 – 10 working days* from the date you complete payment on your order – we are NEVER late, so when we receive your order we’ll provide you with a scan delivery date which will be met or bettered.
-This is for any number of rolls, though for very large orders (75 rolls and over) please drop us a quick line in advance and we can confirm your scan turnaround time.
-We will email you with a link to download them as soon as they’re ready. (*Working days at the lab are Monday to Friday excluding national holidays and other occasional holidays, which will be posted in advance on our Facebook business page).
+Our expected maximum turnaround for both colour and black and white film is 7 - 10 working days* from the date you complete payment on your order - we are NEVER late, so when we receive your order we'll provide you with a scan delivery date which will be met or bettered.
+This is for any number of rolls, though for very large orders (60 rolls and over) turnaround time will be extended a little (if you wish, please drop us a quick line in advance and we can confirm your scan turnaround time).
+We will email you with a link to download them as soon as they're ready.

 I need my scans back even quicker...is there a way?

-If you have a specific ultra-short deadline or other turnaround need (for example, a test roll prior to an imminent shoot) please email email@example.com.
+If you have a specific ultra-short deadline or other turnaround need (for example, a test roll prior to an imminent shoot) please email email@example.com with as much notice as possible.
 Subject to availability, a further enhanced service may be available for an additional supplement.

 How do I get my scans when they're done?